-Incisional & Ventral Hernia in Sydney – Abdominal Wall Hernia Symptoms & Specialist Repair
+Incisional and Ventral Hernia in Sydney – Abdominal Wall Assessment

 What Is a Ventral Hernia?

-A ventral hernia is a bulge of abdominal contents through a weakness in the front (anterior) abdominal wall.
-Ventral hernias occur along the midline or front of the abdominal wall.
+A ventral hernia is a bulge or lump in the abdominal wall caused by tissue pushing through a weakness in the muscles.
+Ventral hernias occur along the front of the abdominal wall and may become more noticeable when standing, coughing, or straining.

 What Is an Incisional Hernia?